SegiH/WatchList/README.md

 1. Visit `http://localhost:3000` in your browser and log in with demo as the username and password.

 # Installation
-Installation instructions have been moved to INSTALL.md
+Installation instructions can be found in INSTALL.md

 # WatchList sections
 The application has 5 different sections: